nuclia/frontend/README.md

 - the desktop app as its artefacts are released directly in the Github repo;
 - the SDK as it is released in the NPM registry;
-- the contributor app as it is released in the Python registry.
+- the NucliaDB admin app as it is released in the Python registry.

 It covers: